-Writing off-site requires discipline and good communication.
-The advantages of working off-site help many writers produce their best work.
+Fueled by the coronavirus pandemic, more and more jobs are shifting to home-based or other remote environments.
+While writing off-site requires discipline and good communication, the advantages of remote work help many writers produce their best work.

 - Visual assets